dadams05/reddit_comment_scraper/README.md

 - Saves results to `.json`
 - Can extract just comments text from `.json` to `.txt`
 - Uses Reddit's official API via `PRAW`
+- Filters out comments with blacklisted words

 ## Requirements

 - Developed and tested with `Python 3.14.2`.
 Earlier versions may not be compatible.
-- A Reddit API key is required.
+- A Reddit API key is required:
   1. Create a Reddit developer application
   2. Select "script" as the application type
   3. Copy your `CLIENT ID` and `CLIENT SECRET`